We discuss myths about what brings on labour to find out what’s true and what, if anything, might actually work…

 Can walking kick-start labour?

-Exercise, including long walks, rocking back and forth on a birthing ball, or climbing stairs are all frequently suggested.
-This is because they exert pressure on the pelvis and help the baby move lower down.
-Exercise is the method that most women prefer to use as they reach the end of pregnancy (Chaudhury, 2011).
+Exercise, including long walks, rocking back and forth on a birthing ball, or climbing stairs are all frequently suggested as ways to kick-start labour.
+The idea is that exercise moves the pelvis, helping the baby to move down and put pressure on the cervix.
+One study found exercise to be the most common method used to encourage labour at the end of pregnancy (Chaudhury, 2011).

 Can complementary therapies help labour to start?

 Aromatherapy, reflexology, acupuncture and pregnancy massage are often suggested to pregnant women who would like their labour to begin soon.
-But again, nobody knows for sure whether complementary therapies work.
-They could be nice, relaxing treat at the end of pregnancy as long as your practitioner is reputable and has experience with pregnant women.
+They could be a nice, relaxing treat at the end of pregnancy.
+You will want to be sure that the practitioner is trained in pregnancy and has experience of treating pregnant women.

-If you are eager to get things moving, don’t despair as it’s not all bad news.
-Some studies have shown a link between relaxation and the ability to produce oxytocin (an important hormone for birth) (Scantamburlo, 2007; Humphrey et al, 2009; Nishi et al, 2014).
-So you could try doing things that help you unwind, like warm baths or relaxation exercises.
+If you are eager to get things moving, don’t despair – it’s not all bad news.
+Late pregnancy is a good time to do things that help you unwind, like taking warm baths or doing some relaxation exercises.

 Do membrane sweeps work?